2014 SEATTLE URBAN TREK RESULTS!

 The Seattle Urban Trek, benefiting the Seattle Children’s Research Institute, is a team adventure race that combines the amazing attractions of Seattle with treasure hunting, running, social media, problem solving and team work.
 It tests competitors’ wit, grit and willingness to try a fun and competitive, uniquely Seattle, out-of-the-box experience.
 Teams of three race a 6-7 mile course consisting of a series of fun and unique check-points hosting mystery cognitive or physical challenges.
 Each team will complete the check points and cross the finish line together.

-Click here for pictures from last year's inaugural Seattle Urban Trek!
+Click here for pictures from the 2013 Seattle Urban Trek!

 Seattle Children’s Research Institute

 The Seattle Sports Commission is proud to announce its partnership with the Seattle Children’s Research Institute.
 As one of the nation’s top five pediatric research centers, Seattle Children’s Research Institute is dedicated to making breakthrough discoveries that help prevent, treat and eliminate childhood disease.
 In this partnership a portion of proceeds from the Seattle Urban Trek will be donated to the Seattle Children’s Research Institute.
 Teams will also have the opportunity to raise money for the Seattle Children’s Research Institute through their individual team fundraising page.
 All individual fundraising efforts will go straight to the Seattle Children’s Research Institute.

 Duration of the race and the course will be announced the morning of the race.